 Beti Bachao Beti Padhao (BBBP) Scheme was launched by Prime Minister Narendra Modi on 22nd January 2015 at Panipat in Haryana.
 The primary goal of this scheme is to save the girl child from societal issues like gender-based abortions and advance girl child education across the country

 This is mainly an initiative based on education to help improve social perceptions and does not require an immediate transfer of cash.
-Primary goals of this Girl child welfare scheme include:
+The primary goals of this Girl child welfare scheme include:

 – Preventing selective gender-based abortions